 - sugary foods, such as candy and soda

-However, you don’t need to automatically cut all these items out of your diet.
+But you don’t need to always cut all these items out of your diet.

 Instead, you can figure out which foods bother you with the help of a food diary.
-Write down everything you eat and drink, and take note of when your symptoms flare up.
+Write down everything you eat and drink, and take note of when your symptoms flare up or worsen.
 Share this diary with your doctor and dietitian.
 Together, you can come up with a plan that ensures you’re eating balanced meals.

 After a flare, you can slowly add foods back into your diet.
-You’ll want to try and increase your calorie and protein intake to make up for what you lost.
+You may want to try increasing your calorie and protein intake to make up for what you lost.

-Here are a few other tips to help you put on weight:
+Here are a few other tips to help you gain weight:

 - Eat four to six small meals during the day to increase your daily calorie intake.
 Smaller meals and snacks are sometimes easier to tolerate than three large meals.